Click here to go back to the homepage to learn English...

 Do you often go to England?

-In the negative form, the place of the adverb changes according to the meaning:
+In the negative form, the position of the adverb changes according to the meaning:

 Probably and certainly are always placed before the auxiliary + n't.